What is Hydrogen Energy?

 Hydrogen can be stored cryogenically (frozen) or in compressed air containers as a gas.
 It takes a lot of storage space to house significant amounts of hydrogen.
 This is because the molecules are far apart, and the gas is lightweight, making it very spread out.
 To contain the same amount of hydrogen in a cylinder as gasoline, for example, creates a much heavier container.

-How Hydrogen Energy is Produced
+How is Hydrogen Energy Converted into Electricity?

 Hydrogen gas is an expensive and complex fuel to make because it has to be separated from whatever element it is joined to.
 It often takes a lot of energy to make hydrogen gas, making it a costly power source.
 There are a number of ways to separate hydrogen from its companion elements.